kontena/kontena/docs/using-kontena/loadbalancer.md

 → EOF
 ```

-If you want to use encrypted password note that encrypted passwords are evaluated using the crypt(3) function so different algorithms are supported.
-For example MD5, SHA-256, SHA-512 are supported.
-To generate an encrypted password you can use following examples:
+If you want to use encrypted passwords, note that encrypted passwords are evaluated using the crypt(3) function in order to support different algorithms.
+For example, MD5, SHA-256 and SHA-512 are supported.
+To generate an encrypted password you can use the following examples:
 ```
 mkpasswd -m sha-512 passwd
 ```
-Or if your system does not have `mkpasswd` available but you have Docker available, use following:
+Or, if your system does not have `mkpasswd` available but you have Docker available, use the following:
 ```
 docker run -ti --rm alpine mkpasswd -m sha-512 passwd
 ```

 ## SSL Termination

 Kontena Load Balancer supports ssl termination on multiple certificates.
-These certificates can be configured to load balancer by setting the `SSL_CERTS` environment variable.
+These certificates can be configured for the load balancer by setting the `SSL_CERTS` environment variable.
 The recommended way to do this is by using Kontena Vault.

-The certificate specified in Kontena Load Balancer is a pem file, containing a public certificate followed by a private key (public certificate must be put before the private key, order matters).
+The certificate specified in Kontena Load Balancer is a pem file, which contains a public certificate followed by a private key.
+(The public certificate must be placed before the private key; order matters.)

 You can run the following script to generate a self-signed certificate: